First Aid for adults

-This is a severe allergic reaction which can occur after eating certain foods or being stung by insects.
+This is a severe allergic reaction that can occur after eating certain foods or being stung by insects.
 This allergic reaction can make it difficult for the person to draw breath as their tongue and throat may begin to swell.
-Usually, this reaction will happen almost immediately, which means those nearby should call for emergency assistance as soon as possible.
-In the meantime, assist the afflicted person by sitting them upright (if they’re conscious) and making sure that they’re comfortable and breathing as well as they possibly can.
+Usually, this reaction will happen almost immediately.
+This means those nearby should call for emergency assistance as soon as possible.
+In the meantime, assist the afflicted person by sitting them upright (if they’re conscious).
+Also, make sure that they’re comfortable and breathing as well as they possibly can.

 In this scenario, the objective should be to stem the bleeding to prevent blood loss.
 If too much blood is lost, the person may go into shock and become unresponsive.
 Contrary to what you may have seen in movies, if an item is embedded in someone, do not remove it because this will only increase blood loss.
 Remain calm and apply pressure on the wound until emergency services arrive.

 In the case of providing first aid for burns and scalds, it’s crucial to apply cool running water onto the affected area as soon as possible.
 You should do this either for at least twenty minutes or when the pain has faded.
 This is a good example of why you’d need pediatric first aid training for burns as well because children’s bodies would react differently to adults.
 If a young child or baby suffers a burn, you’d have to cool the burn in shorter stints.
 This is because a continuous flow of cold water onto the skin could cause hypothermia.
 You should also carefully remove any jewellery or clothing that might affect the afflicted area.
 Do not apply any sprays, lotions or creams.